-- A. The requirements for individual visiting ringers fall into three categories: - (a) Individuals joining a team just to ring, no specific requirement. - (b) Known ex-offenders (see above), should have prior clearance to ring within the constraints of any restrictions to which they are subject - (c) Visiting bands for outings, quarters and peals.
+A. The requirements for individual visiting ringers fall into three categories:

+- a) Individuals joining team just to ring, no specific requirement. - b) Known ex-offenders (see above), should have prior clearance to ring within constraints of restrictions to which they may be subject. - c) Visiting bands for outings, quarters and peals.
 It is the responsibility of the leader of such a group to ensure that any Safeguarding issues relating to young people are addressed.
-A parish may ask for such assurance
+A parish may ask for such assurance.